thegenemyers/DFA-SPEC/DAS-spec.md

 5. Alignments can be trace length sequences as well as CIGAR strings.

-6. Positions have been extended to include a notation for 0-based position with respect to the *end* of a segment (the default being with respect to the beginning).
+6. Positions have been extended to include a notation for 0-based position with respect to *either* end of a segment (the default being with respect to the beginning).